joelouthan/Theologicus/src/genesis/genesis03-1-13.md

 >3:11 Then he asked, “Who told you that you were naked?
 Did you eat from the tree that I commanded you not to eat from?”

->Romans 2:3-4 (CSB) Do you think—anyone of you who judges those who do such things yet do the same—that you will escape God’s judgment?
-4 Or do you despise the riches of his kindness, restraint, and patience, not recognizing that God’s kindness is intended to lead you to repentance?
+>Romans 2:3-4 (CSB) Do you think—anyone of you who judges those who do such things yet do the same—that you will escape God’s judgment?Or do you despise the riches of his kindness, restraint, and patience, not recognizing that God’s kindness is intended to lead you to repentance?

 God is so patient with you.
 Come to him and let God take the burden of sin and death off of all you.